![]() |

 directory.

-The flexPTP library expects (only!) the below message transception related functions given.
+The flexPTP library expects (only!) the below message transception related functions defined.
 These are the functions, that are declared in network_stack_driver.h.
-During the porting work, these functions must be implented.
+During the porting work, these functions must be implemented.

 void ptp_nsd_init(PtpTransportType tp, PtpDelayMechanism dm)